JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements ##

-**(Jan 24th 2018) Sensor firmware version 1.2 is released!**
+**(Jan 24th 2018) Sensor firmware version 1.2.0 is released!**
-This version contains an update to Nordic Semiconductor's SoftDevice which implements the Bluetooth stack in Movesense sensor.
+This version contains a new bootloader and an update to Nordic Semiconductor's SoftDevice which implements the Bluetooth stack in Movesense sensor.
 Please follow the installation instructions in [CHANGES.md](CHANGES.md) carefully.

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.